GISS Surface Temperature Analysis

 Animations

-The following video animations were prepared at NASA/GISS and are based on version 4 of the GISTEMP analysis.
-They use a different color table than the SVS animations as well as a different but similar map projection, and do not attempt to estimate and fill in temperatures in missing data areas.
+The following video animations were prepared at NASA's Goddard Institute for Space Studies and are based on version 4 of the GISTEMP analysis.
+They use a different color table than the SVS animations described below as well as a different but similar map projection, and do not attempt to estimate and fill in temperatures in missing data areas.

 + View MP4 video (2.1 MB).